Thailand, Laos and Cambodia Discover

 Return to the hotel for breakfast then set back out on a full day temple tour.
 Starting with Angkor Thom’s imposing South Gate, topped with the four serenely smiling faces of Avalokiteshvara.
 Next, visit Bayon temple, the Elephant Terrace, the Terrace of the Leper King and Ta Phrom Temple.

-Enjoy breakfast at the hotel then set out for a tranquil countryside drive around Kulen Mountain - the Khmer Empire’s capital in the early 9th century.
+Enjoy breakfast at the hotel then set out for a tranquil countryside drive around Kulen Mountain – The Khmer Empire’s capital in the early 9th century.
 Here we visit, countless ancient temples, the River of 1000 Lingas, a reclining Buddha and cascading waterfall.
-After lunch we drive to Banteay Srei, home to Angkor’s finest stone carvings, followed by Preah Khan (Sacred Sword): one of Angkor’s largest temples, constructed in the 12th century by Jayavarman VII.
+After lunch (on your own account) we drive to Banteay Srei, home to Angkor’s finest stone carvings, followed by Preah Khan (Sacred Sword): one of Angkor’s largest temples, constructed in the 12th century by Jayavarman VII.

 Return to the hotel in the late afternoon.